Understanding Accounts Receivable (AR) for businesses with examples

 Accounts receivable are an important part of any business, as they provide a source of working capital.
 This is because accounts receivable represent money owed to the company, which can be used to cover expenses and improve cash flow.

 The benefit of accounts receivable is that they can be used to secure debt for the firm.
-Accounts receivable can be used as collateral for loans, providing the company with much-needed capital.
+Accounts receivable can be used as loan collateral, providing the company with much-needed capital.

 A company can increase its chances of securing a loan by proving that legally-binding accounts receivable exist.
 This is because the creditor can see the proof of business success (in the form of accounts receivable) and the company's ability to repay the loan.